 - Orcs get this treatment a lot too.
 Sometimes they are almost a joke and a minor threat to guardsmen unless they have a huge numbers advantage, and sometimes the same kind will be a difficult fight to Space Marines one-on-one.
 Same applies to Tyranids.

-- This is not strictly correct.
-The strength of Orks actually depends on the strength of their opponent.
+- The strength of their opponent is also a crucial factor.
 Orks are a survivor race.
-When they face a more powerful and able opponent will be just as tough, whereas if the opponent is incompetent they wont be any worse, but they'll not be any better than they would normally be.
+When they face a more powerful and able opponent they will be just as tough, whereas if the opponent is incompetent they wont be any worse, but they'll not be any better than they would normally be.
 Comparing Orks between stories, or in certain games such as Gorkamorka, where they don't have as much of a dedicated opponent, the contrast is rather striking.

 - Possibly justifiable in cases where the story is about different chapters/regiments/hives/etc. as experience plays a big part in war.

 - The Imperial Guard often suffer from the inverse form of this trope being as Weak As They Need To Be.
 Their performance will be pitched at a level where they are being beaten and thus need rescue by the heroes of the story but not being so badly outclassed that those few heroes can't make the difference between defeat and victory.
 Thus, Depending on the Writer, the Imperial Guard will either be a competent force that is led by a grizzled veteran and uses modern, combined-arms tactics, or they'll be a Red Shirt Army that's led by some incompetent glory-hound or armchair noble who bought the rank and throws men into WW1-esque meat-grinder slaughters.
 That second Red Shirt Army depiction is usually reserved for stories where the Space Marines are Main Characters.
 Go figure.

 - This is an explicit rule in Diane Duane's Young Wizards series.
 The Powers That Be ensure that every wizard has enough power to deal with whatever the current crisis is.
 Luckily, drama is preserved by making failure a real option; just because you're strong enough to solve the problem doesn't mean you'll figure out the solution, or want to pay the price.
 This is also why older wizards tend to be weaker than their younger counterparts.
 Their skill with magic is such that they don't need as much power.